personal-ai/whitepaper/README.md

 **Wallet**: Wallets hold a user's tokens.
 Personal AI manages a custodial wallet on-chain for each user.

 ## Tokenomics

-[TODO: Bonding curves and mathematics motivated by AI monetization principles]

 Rewards Model (Incentives):